ndmeiri/Panorific/README.md

 Panorific
 =========

-**An immersive, intuitive, motion-based way to explore high quality panoramas and photos on an iOS device.
+**An immersive, intuitive, motion-based way to explore high-quality panoramas and photos on an iOS device.
 Panorific is implemented in Swift.**

 ## Installation
 [CocoaPods](http://cocoapods.org) is the recommended method of installing Panorific.
 Simply add the following line to your `Podfile`: